Separating Times for One-Dimensional General Diffusions: Deterministic Conditions for NFLVR in General Diffusion Models

 \end{condition}

 \begin{condition} Condition \ref{cond : beta1} holds and

 where \(\s'\) denotes the derivative of \(\s\), see \eqref{eq: nflvrS}. \end{condition}

-\begin{theorem} If \(T < \infty\), then NFLVR holds if and only if one of the Conditions~\ref{cond: beta2} and \ref{cond: beta3} holds.
-Moreover, if one of these conditions (equivalently, NFLVR) holds, the unique ELMM is given by \(\Q_{x_0}\), where \((x \mapsto \Q_x)\) is the diffusion with characteristics~\((\on{Id},\s' d \m)\). \end{theorem}
+\begin{theorem} If \(T < \infty\), then NFLVR holds if and only if at least one of Conditions \ref{cond: beta2} and~\ref{cond: beta3} holds.
+Moreover, if NFLVR holds, the unique ELMM is given by \(\Q_{x_0}\), where \((x \mapsto \Q_x)\) is the diffusion with the interior of the state space $J^\circ$, characteristics $(\on{Id},\s'\,d\m)$ on $J^\circ$ and the boundary point $l$ being absorbing whenever it is accessible. \end{theorem}